LoyolaChicagoCS/gradhandbook/source/regulations.rst

 this for you.
 Note that there are only graduation *ceremonies* in May.

 **Deadlines**: December 1 for Spring, February 1 for Summer graduation, August 1 for Fall graduation.
 See the discussion of ceremonies below if you want to participate in a graduation ceremony and you graduate in Summer or Fall.

-..
-FIX ??
-   still this kludgy?

 **Procedure**: